hemberg-lab/MicroExonator/docs/source/differential_inclusion_analysis.rst

 Optional parameters
 -------------------

-If you just want to skip Discovery and Quantification modules and just asses alternative splicing events annotated at the provided GTF file, then include the following like at the configuratio file:
+To skip discovery and quantification and analyse only the splicing events in the GTF annotation, add:

 .. code-block:: bash